 (e) a contract worker as defined in the Court Security and Custodial Services Act 1999.

-14. Obligations of a supervisor before a person is searched
+14. Obligations of supervisor before person is searched

 (1) Before ordering a person to be searched under section 90 of the Act, a supervisor must —